-SEE the BLOG PAGE> the latest 2014 Blog entitled: 'THE ULTIMATE MAVERICK'
+SEE the BLOG PAGE> latest 2014 Blogs titled: 'THE ULTIMATE MAVERICK' & Crossing Unknown Waters >

 SEE the preivew at my Storefront product page (click preview below the image photo) THE FIRST MP3 is the complete computer realization of the Prelude using Garritan Orchestra samples but no Human playback features so some things like harmonics and tempo changes (Ritenutos) do not come off.
 THE 2nd MP3 is an excerpt from the 2nd piece of the Suite called 'Diurnal Cycle' from the opening to the beginning of the big tune in the titled 'AugustOceanOverture' section (as titled in the score booklet)> The3rd MP3 (IF there is one on the page) IS the Big Tune from the section in the score titled: 'AugustOceanOverture'>

 Fire Island Impressions: Suite for Large Orchestra in 2 Scores